When you buy through our links, we may earn an affiliate commission.

 How Do I Find my LG TV Model?

-Finding the model and operating system of your TV is fairly simple, all you will need is your LG remote.
+Finding the model and operating system of your TV is fairly simple:

-- First, turn on your TV and then select the HOME or SETTINGS button.
+- First, turn on your TV and then select the SETTINGS button.

 - At the bottom of the screen select ALL SETTINGS.